Fast and slow surfactants in turbulence-driven bubble breakup: Experimental methods

-We investigate the bubble break-up in four solutions of increasing surfactant concentration: SDS in deionized (DI) water, SDS in artificial seawater (same as in \cite{Mazzatenta2025}), Tween-20 in DI water, and SDS in tap water, summarized in Table \ref{table:1}.
-For each case, the solution’s surface tension isotherm was measured at the beginning and end of the experiment using a Langmuir trough (KSV NIMA 1003), and the static surface tension prior to surface compression was recorded as $\gamma_s$.
-During all experiments, the tank was sealed with an acrylic lid to minimize contamination from ambient air.
-The choice of solution was made to explore the importance of salt, as well as surfactants with very different adsorption time (SDS: fast; Tween 20: slow) as illustrated in figure \ref{fig:1}.
+There are five different sets of solutions in this study.
+We used three different surfactants: SDS, CTAB, and Tween 20 used as purchased and mixed with deionized water.
+We also repeated experiments with SDS and Tween 20, adding a mixture of salts representative of salts present in the ocean (ASTM D1141-98 Artificial Sea Salt, same as in \cite{Mazzatenta2025}).
+The case with SDS was repeated a second time to ensure robustness.
+For each experimental case, the solution’s surface tension isotherm was measured at the beginning and end of the experiment using a Langmuir trough (KSV NIMA 1003), and the static surface tension prior to surface compression was recorded as $\gamma_s$.
+Surfactants concentrations were chosen such that a given set of experiments covers the whole range from clean interfaces to fully contaminated (concentration close to the CMC or surface tension close to 40~mN/m).
+During all experiments, the tank was closed with an acrylic lid to minimize contamination from ambient air.
+Experimental conditions are summed up in table \ref{table:1}.

-The turbulent properties of the flow are determined from Particle Image Velocimetry (PIV) measurements (using the autocorrelation function to obtain the integral length scale and the scaling argument method to obtain the dissipation rate, similarly to \cite{Ruth2022}).
-The integral length scale is $L_{\rm int} =1.4$~cm (10\%: 1.2, 90\%: 1.6), the root-mean-square velocity is $u'= 34$~cm/s (10\%: 28, 90\%: 42), giving a dissipation rate $\varepsilon=1.9$~m$^2$~s$^{-3}$ (10\%: 1.1, 90\%: 3.7) where the value reported is the median of the spatial distribution and the values in parentheses are the quantiles, showing some inhomogeneity in our setup.
-The associated Kolmogorov scale is 27~\textmu m and the integral timescale is $T_{\rm int}=40$~ms. The Hinze scale (eq. \eqref{eq:dh}) is estimated from the turbulence properties and reported in table \ref{table:1}.
-The Sauter mean diameter, representative of the large bubbles in the system, does not vary across solutions.